iafisher/scam/README.md

 #### Lists and strings
 The list is the primary general-purpose sequence type in Scam, and the string is a specialization of the list for sequences of ASCII characters.

-#### Quotes
-A quote value is a delayed-evaluation list.
-Symbols inside a quote will not be looked up, and S-expressions will not be evaluated.

 #### Functions
 Functions are first-class values in Scam.
 The notion of a function encapsulates the function body, the enclosing environment of the function, and the names of the parameters.